 There isn’t much good about this film.
 True, the visuals are stunning, though obviously computer generated, and while the cast is top-notch, no one seems to have their heart in this film.
 Ravenna and the Huntsman are reduced to caricatures of their former selves; their performances are dull and static.
 Sara, the new edition, is the stereotypical tough girl who is lethal with a bow and afraid to fall back in love with her husband (I say husband loosely since their marriage is merely the by-product of Sara giving Eric a necklace).

-Where to star?
-The film is all over the place; the fact that film is both a prequel and a sequel interrupts the narrative while making the plot feel scattered and forced.
+Where to start?
+The film is all over the place.
+The fact that film is both a prequel and a sequel interrupts the narrative while making the plot feel scattered and forced.
 The film’s constant use of voice-over narration makes the viewer feel like a child, needing a higher authority to explain each set of events.
-There is simply too much information stuffed into this film; the rise of the Ice Queen, the backstory of the Huntsman, and the resurrection of the Evil Queen (which makes no sense at all) leaves the viewer wondering which set of events is actually important; sadly, it seems like none of them are.
-The film tries to be equal in its allotment of screen time but none of characters really hold the viewer’s interest.
+There is simply too much information stuffed into this film; the rise of the Ice Queen, the backstory of the Huntsman, and the resurrection of the Evil Queen (which makes no sense at all) leaves the viewer wondering which set of events is actually important.
+Sadly, it seems like the answer is none of them.
+The film tries to be equal in its allotment of screen time, but none of characters really hold the viewer’s interest.
 Also, the overstuffed plot leads to issues with tone, oscillating between comedy to melodrama to action film, and then back again.

 Ultimately, the film is trying to be several things at one: it’s a love story, it’s the origin of a villain, it’s a redemptive story, and an action film.
 I didn’t hate this film, but I didn’t enjoy it either.
 The movie is just very boring.
-I yawned throughout the entire film, and when I left the theater, I just felt ‘meh’ about the whole thing.
-It’s not memorable at all and I can’t help but feel disappointed.
-Don’t get me wrong, I didn’t expect the film to be great but the movie did put forth an interesting alternative to the plot that we were given.
+I yawned throughout the entire film.
+When I left the theater, I just felt ‘meh’ about the whole thing.
+It’s not memorable at all.
+I can’t help but feel disappointed.
+Don’t get me wrong, I didn’t expect the film to be great, but the movie did put forth an interesting alternative to the plot that we were given.